mercadopago/devsite-docs/guides/snippets/test-integration/secure-fields-core.en.md

 To create a payment, you should capture card data through the buyer's browser.
 For security reasons, **never store data in your servers**.

-> NOTE
->
-> Note
->
-> This documentation uses the new library version.
-To see the previous version, go to [integrate payment for cards with MercadoPago.js V1 section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/v1/receiving-payment-by-card).

 To capture card data, follow these steps:

 1. [Include MercadoPago.js library](#bookmark_1._include_mercadopago.js_library)